arber333/Arduino-Due-CAN-shield/README.md

 I added B2P-VH header for CAN1 output which is more robust header.
 It will hold 3.96mm pitch connectors with wires up to 1mm2.
 I have routed 12V power to relay contacts and provided solder points to connect either to GND or 12V.
 Also i power relais with 12V.
 This releases poor Arduino 5V regulator which had difficulties to cope with increased demand from 5V relay.
 I added 3 mosfets to PWM outputs and connected them to 12V.
 So now i can directly connect PWM signal to drive chargers, DCDCs or car fans with that signal.
 I also eliminated position for 12V regulator as a diode can perform some voltage aleviation as long as we use ordinary 3A diode.
-Pleaase let me know if someone has other suggestion.